 “It is by programmers, for programmers, with the ultimate intent of collectively increasing the sum total of good programming knowledge in the world.” – Jeff Atwood, Co-Founder

-The mission of this project has remained intact over the years, and the massive growth and expansion of this community has led to increased quality of discussion and content.
+The mission of this project has remained intact over the years, and the massive growth and expansion of this community have led to increased quality of discussion and content.

 Reddit is one of those websites that has a character, and a very strong community to support that character.
 It has thousands of active ‘sub-reddits’ that provide people with the ability to – literally – discuss everything, about anything.
 The site averages 110,000,000 monthly visitors.